 Coveo for Sitecore can log two types of usage analytics events:

 To give you visibility over user search interface visit behavior on your website.
-The Coveo Platform provides pre-configured reports on key usage metrics and lets you build your own reports from an array of possible visual representations.
+Coveo provides pre-configured reports on key usage metrics and lets you build your own reports from an array of possible visual representations.
 These reports let you discover trends and issues with your Coveo-powered search implementation or with your content (see Review the Search Usage Trends From the Summary Dashboard and Find Search Implementation Successes and Issues With Metrics).

 To feed Coveo Machine Learning (Coveo ML) models with data.
 Coveo ML features and how to enable them are subjects of the forthcoming Get Started With Coveo Machine Learning in Sitecore section of your relevance journey.